Efficient color code decoders in $d\geq 2$ dimensions from toric code decoders: Discussion

-We emphasize that there is a lot of structure in the color code decoding problem, mainly due to the colorability of the lattice.
+We emphasize that there is a lot of structure in the color code decoding problem, mainly due to the colorability of the lattice (see Ref.~\cite{Vasmer2022} for a local modification of the color code and its lattice).
 This combinatorial structure makes the problem challenging but at the same time may allow for color code decoders, which do not rely on toric code decoding as a subroutine.
 In particular, incorporating the colorability of the lattice into the Sweep Rule~\cite{Kubica2018toom} could lead to native cellular-automaton decoders for the color code with error-correction thresholds higher than the ones we numerically estimated.

 Our discussion assumes perfect syndrome extraction, however in a realistic scenario one needs to account for measurement errors.
 To decode 0D point-like excitations in the presence of measurement errors, one needs to perform multiple rounds of syndrome extraction and then use the collected data to find out the appropriate correction.
-In order to decode 1D loop-like (or higher-dimensional) excitations we expect to use a version of the Restriction Decoder based on the cellular-automaton Greedy Sweep Decoder~\cite{Kubica2018toom}, which only requires local (possibly faulty) syndrome information.
-We do not perceive any fundamental difficulties with incorporating a possibility of measurement errors into the Restriction Decoder, nonetheless we defer this issue to future work.
+In order to decode 1D loop-like (or higher-dimensional) excitations we expect to use a version of the Restriction Decoder based on the cellular-automaton Greedy Sweep Decoder~\cite{Kubica2018toom,Vasmer2021}, which only requires local (possibly faulty) syndrome information.
+We do not perceive any fundamental difficulties with incorporating a possibility of measurement errors into the Restriction Decoder, as well as incorporating the boundaries; see, for instance, the follow-up work~\cite{Chamberland2020}.